tczartoryski/ecommerce-car-shop/README.md

-# Ecommerce Marketplacec Car Shop
+# Tom's Car Shop
-Welcome to our Ecommerce Car Marketplace, a feature-rich web application built with Python Django and React TypeScript.
+Welcome to Tom's Car Shop an ecommerce car marketplace built with **Python Django** and **React TypeScript**.
 This platform empowers users to buy and sell cars seamlessly, providing a user-friendly interface for both sellers and buyers.
+This project makes use of S3 buckets, Websockets, and a VPS to deliver a a feature-rich web application.

 Click here to try it out !!!  http://178.156.150.202:3000/